astroNaman/AstroSim/README.md

 **YouTube:** [@astroSim-INDIAOFFICIAL](https://www.youtube.com/@astroSim-INDIAOFFICIAL)

 ## License
-This project is licensed under the
+This project is licensed under the APACHE 2.0